mcrimps/poc/kfield.md

 ---

-KField is the base class from which the fields are derived.
+KField is the base class from which the fields are derived

 ### Id